 Botany Field School

-Idaho State University/Idaho Museum of Natural History is offering a 2 week, 3 credit botany field class for summer, 2019.
-The first week will be based from the ISU campus in Pocatello; the second week from the Lost River Field Station north of Mackay, Idaho.
-Both weeks will be a mix of field trips and classroom time.
-The course focus will be acquiring field plant identification skills and the collection and preparation of botanical specimens.
+Idaho State University/Idaho Museum of Natural History is offering a 2-week, 3-credit botany field class for summer, 2021.
+The first week will be based from the ISU campus in Pocatello, and entail a mix of classroom time and field trips.
+A private cabin north of Mackay, Idaho will serve as our base for the second week, which will include daily field trips and group plant identification sessions.
+The course focus is acquiring field plant identification skills and the collection and preparation of botanical specimens.
 The course will be valuable for individuals interested in botany, ecology, conservation, education, or related careers.

 Join us for exploring and learning the Idaho flora!

-Through a combination of class time lectures, keying sessions, and time in the field visiting different habitats and collecting plant specimens you will:
+Through a combination of class time lectures, plant identification/keying sessions, and time in the field visiting different habitats and collecting plant specimens you will:

 - Learn to sight-recognize plant families important in the Idaho/Pacific Northwest/Intermountain West regions.